 “You don’t want me to have great anguished sobs rattling in my throat when you tell me There Was Nothing We Could Do?”

 “WELL WHAT KIND OF PISSWEAK ENDING TO THE STORY IS THIS?
 WHAT THE BLOODY HELL AM I SUPPOSED TO WRITE?”

 “Oh dear, I’m sorry.”
 The nurse regarded me gravely.
 “But there’s nothing we can do.
 You’re looking for literary gold here when there just isn’t any.
 It’s a parrot with a buggered leg!
 It’s not a story!
 Have you ever sat astride a freshly slaughtered rhinoceros?
 Has your wife ever gone bonkers?
 Have you ever seen the sun rise in Bolivia or sawn off one of your limbs with a butter knife?
 Now THAT’S a story!

 “But you, my dear, you have gentle, harmless little adventures.
-You run over cats, you lust after Olympic swimmers, you buy amusing dog food.
+You run over cats, you lust after Olympic swimmers.
 At best, you’re a columnist in a Nowheresville newspaper, churning out sentimental fluff pieces that would perhaps elicit a toothy smile of recognition from an old granny over her cup of Bushells, but little more…